BoQsc/Godot-WASD_Input_Setup_for_first-person-POV/README.md

 ### First Person Point of View Input Actions for Godot
 Keyboard actions for First Person Point of View.

+Note: the CharacterBody3D template's `ui_` are not made to be overriden the entire vector variable should be tried to replace if it is possible using gd godot script.

 Godot-WASD-Input-Map_for-pov-first-person

 3d-first-person-pov-wasd-input-actions